FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 `1.
 Edit meta.json file`

-You will find a meta.json file inside `locale` folder in your copy of repository.
+You will find a meta.json file inside the `locale` folder in your copy of the repository.
 The file contains language names and corresponding file name which has the actual translation data.
 In order to add a new language you simply have to add another field (key/value pair) to the file.

 Example: